 Symptoms of bruxism include:

 - Rhythmic tightening or clenching of the jaw muscles

 - Unusual complains about painful jaw muscles, especially in the morning

 - Unusual sensitivity to hot and cold foods

 Bruxism can be caused by any number of factors.
 Most commonly, it is the result of a bad bite or jaw misalignment.
 Bruxism can also occur as a result of stress, or as a side effect of developmental disorders or brain injuries.
 Occasionally, it may even be a side effect of a specific medication.

 Bruxism usually ceases by about age 13 in the majority of children.
-In the meantime, our dentists will monitor your child’s teeth, and may recommend a treatment to intervene if the damage becomes severe.
+In the meantime, our dentist will monitor your child’s teeth, and may recommend a treatment to intervene if the damage becomes severe.
 Treatments for bruxism depend on the cause of the grinding and the extent of the damage.
-Our dentists may recommend altering the biting surface of the teeth with dental crowns or other treatments, and beginning occlusal or orthodontic treatments.
+Our dentist may recommend altering the biting surface of the teeth with dental crowns or other treatments, and beginning occlusal or orthodontic treatments.
 We may also recommend relaxation classes, professional therapy, special exercised, muscle relaxants, or nighttime mouth guards.